Some pet guardians care for more than one furry family member, many are from different species such as cats, dogs, Guinea pigs, birds and rabbits.

 - Close contact to another pet being treated with medication

-The best thing you can do for your pet if you suspect flea or tick medicine poisoning is take them to the veterinarian immediately.
+The best thing you can do for your pet if you suspect flea or tick medicine poisoning, is take them to an emergency veterinary clinic immediately.
+How quickly treatment is started can mean the difference between life and death.